hwangt17/term_project/proposal.md

 This application will especially be applicable as travel restrictions ease and people's desire to travel increases.

 Our stretch goal for this project would be to go even further and provide travel informations like:
-* famous venues
+* Famous venues
-* restaurants and cafes
+* Restaurants and Cafes
-* directions to the location
+* Directions to the location
-* current travel ristriction status
+* Current travel ristriction status

 This application could be valuable for the travel industry and even Map applications like Google Maps and Waze to implement in their applications/platforms.